You are here

 Part IX.
 General Provisions

 A. Form.
-The clerk will file all orders.
-The court will produce and file standard orders, which may be a text-only docket entry, entered by court employees authorized by the judge, and which may be the only court order regarding the matter.
+The court may produce and enter standard orders, which may be a text-only docket entry, entered by court employees authorized by the judge, and which may be the only court order regarding the matter.

 B. Proposed Orders.
-If the party desires specific language or if the court requests one, a party may submit a proposed order as a PDF or in a format compatible with Microsoft Word by email to NEBml_Orders@neb.uscourts.gov.
+If a party desires specific language or if the court requests one, a party must submit a proposed order as a PDF or in a format compatible with Microsoft Word by email to NEBml_Orders@neb.uscourts.gov.
 A proposed order may not be combined with or attached to a motion.

 C. Signed Orders.
 Any order containing the judge’s electronic signature has the same force and effect as if the judge affixed the judge’s signature to a paper copy of the order and it was entered on the docket.